blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 ## Shared Content Folder

-In the Enterprise Blackboard Learn you are accustomed to developing for, the Building Block home lives in the shared content directory.
+In the Enterprise Blackboard LMS you are accustomed to developing for, the Building Block home lives in the shared content directory.
 For instance, if I wrote a building block and set my vendor ID to ‘bbdn’ and my plugin handle to ‘my-b2’, my building block and all of its related files would live in